RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 <!-- Sky -->

 The new weather system fully integrates with the new cloud system.
 A varying amount of clouds are shown throughout the day and move with the wind direction.
-With these changes the weather during the night is finally working well.
+With these changes the weather during the night can be truly dramatic and beautiful.

 On top of the cloud system, Seasons adds a new weather event: storms.
 Storms produce thunder and an occasional lightning effect that will light up your fields.